forax/advent-of-code-2023/README.md

 # advent-of-code-2023
-Let's try to do the advent of code 2023 in Java.
+Let's try to do the advent of code 2023 in Java 21

 It's not the first time I tried, but this year, I will try to complete it, but I will only do the first part of each challenge in hope it wil not take too much time.